priyansh-dimri/encra/docs/architecture-decisions.md

 - Decision: Add a hook to sort the participants
 - Reason: Improves query performance and avoid duplication of a chat

+### 17-04-2025 — Socket.io using JWT Access Token

+- Decision: All socket connections require a valid JWT token before establishing connection to the server
+- Reason: Only valid users can now connect with the server

+### 17-04-2025 — Rate Limiting in socket.io

+- Decision: Using `rate-limiter-flexible` module to at most allow 10 events per 5 seconds per user.
+- Reason: This prevents spamming by any user

 ## Client (encra-client)